-Why look for a great ballroom dance teacher?
-As you undertake the process of learning how to ballroom dance, you’re entering into a new relationship.
-It’s important to find the instructor who is the best fit for you. .
+Why should you look for a great ballroom dance teacher?
+I’ll tell you why.
+When you choose a ballroom dance instructor, you’re entering into a new relationship.
+It’s important to find the one that is the best fit for you.

-It’s not necessarily the most experienced, celebrated teacher, but the one that you delight in learning from.
+By the way, keep in mind that the best fit may not be the most experienced, celebrated teacher.
+Rather, it’ll be the one that you delight in learning from.

 When you start taking ballroom dance lessons, your anxiety will rule.
-To the point where you don’t even hear what your ballroom dance teacher is saying.
+In fact, it’ll actually get to the point where you don’t even hear what your ballroom dance teacher is saying.

-Voices that you don’t recognize will be telling you that everyone is staring at you because they’ve never seen a clumsier-looking person.
-You can’t hear the beat of the music.
-Heck, you don’t even realize there’s music playing.
+Voices that you don’t recognize will be telling you that everyone is staring at you because they’ve never seen a bigger clutz before.
+In addition, you can’t hear the beat of the music.
+Heck, you didn’t even know there was music playing.

 You’re not alone.

 In the middle of this horrible, seemingly never-ending experience, you finally hear the voice of your savior.
-Amazing how uplifting it can be to have your own private cheerleader.
+(Isn’t it amazing to have your own private cheerleader?)
 “Yes, that’s it!”
 “You’re doing great!”
 “Perfect, now one more time.”

-Wouldn’t it be nice to have that support in other aspects of your life?
-Your personal champion who is dedicated to supporting and promoting your success.
-The one person who never doubts your desire or ability.
+Be that as it may, wouldn’t it be nice to have that support in other aspects of your life?
+Imagine having your own personal champion dedicated to supporting and promoting your success.
+Not only that, but this is the one person who never doubts your ability or drive.

 Get to know your students.